Table of Contents

 });

 The point is, the fact that both shaders are in the same string in most WebGPU examples is just a convenience.
 In reality, first WebGPU parses the WGSL to make sure it’s syntactically correct.
-Then, WebGPU looks at the entryPoint you specify.
-From there, it goes and looks at the parts that entryPoint references and nothing else for that entryPoint.
-It’s useful because you don’t have to type things like structures or binding and group locations twice if two or more shaders share bindings or structures or constants or functions.
-But, from the POV of WebGPU, it’s as though you did duplicate all of them, once for each entryPoint.
+Then, WebGPU looks at each entryPoint you specify, separately.
+It looks at the parts that each entryPoint references and nothing else.

 Note: It is not that common to generate a checkerboard using the @builtin(position).
 Checkerboards or other patterns are far more commonly implemented using textures.
 In fact, you’ll see an issue if you size the window.
 Because the checkerboard is based on the pixel coordinates of the canvas it’s relative to the canvas, not relative to the triangle.